knowit/kompetansekartlegging-gui/docs/kompetansekartlegging-sandbox.md

 ```
 amplify init
 ```
 The setup will ask you for an environment name.
-Enter a new environment name like "username-sandbox", as the sandbox enviornment should be unique to the user.
+Enter a new environment name like "username-sandbox", as the sandbox environment should be unique to the user.

 During set-up, you will be asked about a Google Web Client ID.
 This can be created by following the steps in [this tutorial](https://aws.amazon.com/premiumsupport/knowledge-center/cognito-google-social-identity-provider/).
 Ignore the steps about setting up Authorized javascript origins and Authorized redirect urls for now, this comes later.